We offer the latest medical care for women at every stage of life. You can find our team at the Everett, Shoreline and Mill Creek locations.

 If needed, we’ll order lab tests.
 Toward the end of your pregnancy, we’ll also check your cervix (lower part of uterus or womb) to see if you are dilated.

-You’ll have routine OB visits every four weeks until you reach 28 weeks.
+You’ll have routine obstetric visits every four weeks until you reach 28 weeks.
 Then we’ll see you every two weeks until you reach 36 weeks.

 At 36 weeks, we want to see you each week until you deliver.
 Be sure to write down any questions that come up between visits.
 Bring them with you to your next visit.OR